Srynetix/sc-space-shooter/README.md

   <img src="./assets/sc-space-shooter.gif" alt="SC Space Shooter" />
 </p>

+## Download

+You can download the game in the [GitHub Releases](https://github.com/Srynetix/sc-space-shooter/releases) section.

+If your platform is not available on the Releases, but it is supported by Godot Engine, you can try to build it yourself using the official docs.

 ## How to play

 Move with arrow keys or mouse, and fire with X or left-click.